2018 Wireless Routers & Modems

 Now we’ve outlined the basics about wireless routers, let’s review the brands in our ratings to see what they have on offer.

-The brand commonly used by providers such as Internode and TPG as their stock bundled router, Netcomm has a wide variety of wireless routers.
+The brand commonly used by big internet providers including Internode and TPG as their stock bundled router, Netcomm has a wide variety of wireless routers.
 Most of the time, you can’t just go out and purchase a Netcomm router from your closest electronics store – you have to sign up to a provider that then offers you the router.
-In this case, providers might offer it to you for $0 if you choose a 24 month contract or have it as an option for a 12 month or monthly contract.
-In this sense it’s a little hard to judge how much people actually pay for a Netcomm router.
-Nevertheless, Netcomm was rated four stars for overall satisfaction, with five stars for performance and reliability, ease of use and – perhaps unsurprisingly – value for money.
+In this case, providers might offer it to you for $0 if you choose a 24 month contract, or have it as an added option for a 12 month or monthly contract.
+However, you can still pick up a Netcomm router when you take the ‘go it alone’ approach to your internet service.
+Netcomm rated four stars for overall satisfaction in our latest review, as well as every other category, including crucial areas such as speed and value for money.

 Frequently asked questions

 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and used a wireless router in the last 3 years – in this case, 781 people.
+The outcomes reported are the results from customers within the survey group who have purchased or been given a new wireless router or modem in the last two years – in this case, 1,233 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.